Silverfang-707/Stegenography-with-AES/README.md

 - **Decoding a Message:**
     ```python
     Enter if you want to Encrypt(E) or Decrypt(D): D
-    Enter the Encoded Image Path: path/to/encoded_image.png
+    Enter the Encoded Image Path(with Extension): path/to/encoded_image.png
     Enter key: your_secret_key
     ```